MingJunDuan/trpc/README.md

 # Trpc project

-A rpc framework based on Netty.
+A RPC framework based on Netty.

 ## Architecture